-3.2.8 Archaeology and Heritage
+3.2.9 Archaeology and Heritage

-Table 3-8 Archaeology and Heritage mitigation measures - construction phase
+Table 3-9 Archaeology and Heritage mitigation measures - construction phase

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Destruction of unknown archaeological remains onsite Moderate Implement a Chance Find Procedure EPC Before works start and throughout construction period.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Destruction of unknown archaeological remains onsite Moderate Implement the Chance Find Procedure as per the best practice guidelines outlined on the SESIA.
+When discovering cultural and / or archaeological properties during the excavation of the site, immediately stop working and notify the authorities concerned.
+Implement the discovery procedure.
+EPC Before the startf of the construction works and throughout construction period.
 Negligible

-3.2.9 Landscape and Visual
+3.2.10 Landscape and Visual

-Table 3-9 Landscape and Visual mitigation measures - construction phase
+Table 3-10 Traffic and Road Safety mitigation measures - construction phase

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Topographical impacts to landscape Minor The heights of building, fences and any other tall structures will aim to minimise their visibility from the road.
-The grading of the site, will aim to match the surrounding topography and avoid any sudden changes in ground height between the project boundary and surrounding landscape.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Light Pollution Minor Any flood lights required during night time construction activities will be directed onto the site, with a maximum position angle of 30° from vertical, therefore minimising any potential light spill, glare and sky glow.
 EPC As soon as the works start and throughout construction period.
-Minor Light Pollution Moderate Any flood lights required during night time construction activities will be directed onto the site, with a maximum position angle of 30° from vertical, therefore minimising any potential light spill, glare and sky glow.
-EPC As soon as the works start and throughout construction period Minor
+Minor Topographical impacts to landscape Negligible to Minor The heights of fences and any other structures will aim to minimise their visibility from the road to Tasselmant.
+EPC As soon as the works start and throughout construction period.
+Minor

-3.2.10 Socioeconomic
+3.2.11 Socioeconomic

-Table 3-10 Socio-economic mitigation measures - construction phase
+Table 3-11 Socioeconomic mitigation measures - construction phase